fabianaapateanu/training-mobile-appium-desktop/README.md

 The version used in this tutorial is Appium Desktop 1.3.2 for Mac OS which contains Appium Server version 1.7.2.

 ## Application under test
 Yamba is Yet Another Micro Blogging App.
 It was written to support various Android training classes, most specifically Android Bootcamp, and is an evolution of the project from Learning Android book written by Marko Gargenta.
-Find it at http://github.com/thenewcircle/yamba
-This used version of the app was downloaded from: https://github.com/mailat/android-testing-2016-02-19
+You can find it at http://github.com/thenewcircle/yamba.
+The version of the app used in this tutorial was downloaded from: https://github.com/mailat/android-testing-2016-02-19.

 The debug apk can be found here:
 * `apps/yamba-debug.apk`